Producing 127 film from any 120 Film

 Feed one end of the 127 film into the prepared spool and start winding it up.
 You must get the film and backing paper parallel before you start winding.
 Continue to wind carefully, without touching the film except at the sides.
 Every few turns, pull the film and backing paper gently to ensure it is tight on the spool.
 When you get to the end of the film, take the sticky tape off the protective strip and carefully stick the film to the backing paper so it lies flat.
 Continue to roll until you get to the start of the backing paper.
 Put a clip on the spool to stop it unravelling.
 Turn on the lights or open the changing bag.

+Take the clip off the spool and replace it with some tape to keep the spool tight.
 Label the spool with the type of film you used!
 Put your new film in a 127 canister or wrap in silver foil.

 Job Done - Actually not quite as easy in the dark.
 If you have some old 120 film, you may want to have a practice in the light first.